 Burnout can happen to anyone and may manifest in different ways.
 On rare occasions burnout happens suddenly, but most of the time it is a gradual build up that it isn't noticed until the exhaustion appears.
-It can be physical, emotional or mental.
+The burnout can affect a person physically emotionally, or mentally.

-One person's tolerance for burnout is going to be different from another person's level.
+One person's tolerance for burnout is usually different from another person's level.
 Additionally, the organizational environment almost always comes into play; in these cases sometimes it is difficult to deal with burnout because there are certain aspects in the workplace that are beyond an employee's control.

 Whether burnout sneaks up on you or hits you with a blast, the best approach is to examine and try to change the things you do have control over.
 Once you pinpoint the areas in your job that you can change to reduce feelings of stress and exhaustion, you can get to work on making potential changes.

-In some cases you might be able to eliminate the sources of your stress.
-This can be done by making adjustments to schedule, work habits or personal philosophy.
+In some cases you might be able to remove the sources of your stress.
+You can do this by done by making adjustments to schedule, work habits or personal philosophy.
 Here are a few contributing factors to burnout and what you can do to try to cut out some of the stress:

 Warning Signs of Burnout